taghreedmn/BackEnd-SDA/README.md

 ## Deployment :
-The apllication is deployed and can be accessed at :  [https://fusiontech1.onrender.com]
+The application is deployed and can be accessed at :  [https://fusiontech1.onrender.com]